BENOIT-PETIT-dev/subskill-test/README.md

  ## Installation

- You should use a local web server such as XAMPP, WAMP, MAMP... to make emails work.
+ You should use a local web server such as XAMPP, WAMP, MAMP... to make emails work. <br />
  Clone the repo in a subskill folder so the URL is http://localhost/subskill/

  ## Change mail.php